11 Foods To Increase Your HDL (Good Cholesterol) Levels

 4. Red Wine

 The fact that alcohol is beneficial for health is too good to be true.
 Red wine has the potential to enhance HDL levels in the body.
 This significantly reduces the chances of getting a heart disease.
-Moderation is the key, and the usual limit suggested is 1 glass per day for women and two glasses per day for men.
+Moderation is key, and the usual limit suggested is 1 glass per day for women and 2 glasses per day for men.

 However, it is best to discuss this with your doctor in case you have a liver disease or diabetes.